 Assembly Bill 802

-Assembly Bill 802 requires commercial buildings over 50,000 sqft to benchmark and disclose annual energy data and submit it to the California Energy Commission annually.
-This process, called Energy Benchmarking, is a two-step process that mandates building owners track energy consumption for a 12-month basis and compare your building’s data with other like buildings to understand relative performance.
+Assembly Bill 802 requires commercial buildings over 50,000 sqft to benchmark and disclose annual energy data.
+They must submit it to the California Energy Commission annually.
+This process, called Energy Benchmarking, is a two-step process.
+The process mandates building owners to track energy consumption for a 12-month basis.
+Then, compare your building’s data with other like buildings to understand relative performance.
 As California has set very aggressive energy goals, starting in 2020 and extending toward 2045 to be carbon-neutral, these measurements are becoming increasingly important.
 Additionally, AB 802 now requires all multi-family buildings owners to disclose their property’s energy usage to reveal their Title 24 compliance.

 Leveraging the power of solar is even more important for commercial building owners.
 Much of the focus of solar news seems to stem around residential solar systems.
 However, changes in Title 24, coinciding with reporting mandates outlined in AB 802, means commercial building owners need to be proactive in managing their energy usage.
 Not only does building code mandate clean energy dependence, AB 802 has an increase in mandated reporting, meaning it will be much more difficult for commercial building owners not to make necessary energy efficiency upgrades.
 Furthermore, 2019 is the last year people can take advantage of the 30% tax incentive – which can save solar customers thousands of dollars off the top of their solar installations.